 POSSIBLE SHOESTRING BUDGET – £5000 €5800 $6000

-Overall, backpacking South America is not expensive when compared to regions such as North America or Western Europe but there are some significant variations between the different countries with travel in Brazil for example considerably more costly than Bolivia or Peru.
+Overall, backpacking South America is not expensive when compared to regions such as North America or Western Europe but there are some significant variations between the different countries with travel in Brazil considerably more costly than Bolivia or Peru for example.

 The figures above don’t include the cost of flights to/from South America.
 They are based on taking buses everywhere and staying in hostel dorms or cheap private rooms where prices are comparable.